 How do you pare back and keep things consistent throughout - ultimately creating space and balance?
 What are your simple style hacks for creating well-considered layouts?

 It’s tough for me as I tend to be a collector and self-confessed hoarder.
-So in my case there is a little more purchased and then the process starts, with a few items put aside for another home or new fit out.
+So in my case, there is a little more purchased and then the process starts, with a few items put aside for another home or new fit out.
 I always keep the colour very consistent, even if one of the interiors is dark and moody, as is the case at The White House; it is consistent all the way through.
-I guess it’s just a matter of looking at your space and not over filling initially and slowly adding your elements with layering.
+I guess it’s just a matter of looking at your space and not overfilling initially and slowly adding your elements with layering.
 I tend to be on the ‘adding more than less’ side, so maybe I am not the best person to explain how to pare back!

 You have often spoken about making your spaces feel comfortable, considered and homely - something you have achieved to great effect in each of the accommodation abodes you have created.
 How can others create a restful retreat?

 The same way.
-Just keep it relaxed, simple and not over styled.
+Just keep it relaxed, simple and not over-styled.
 Even my cushions are a little crushed and crinkled, as are the throws.
 I don’t strive for perfection.
-I keep it relaxed, as if someone has enjoyed lying on the couch for a few hours.
-I don’t over stuff cushions, but usually have them a little under stuffed so they flop.
+I keep it relaxed as if someone has enjoyed lying on the couch for a few hours.
+I don’t overstuff cushions, but usually have them a little under stuffed so they flop.
 Nothing has hard lines.
 Plants soften a space, as do lovely linens and natural fibres.
 Stick to those natural elements and everything feels relaxed and effortless.

 And finally, what’s next?
 Would you like to share some details of your next venture?

 A big rest and travel this year.
-I need loads of time for me.
+I need loads of time for myself.
 I have worked over the past however many years (most of my life 6 days a week) and created so many beautiful spaces for others to enjoy, as well as myself.
 I guess that is a perk: I get to stay at all my properties and still to this day, I feel so lucky and special in these homes.
 At the end of the day, they were all created with love and attention to detail.
 They are all my country and city homes - made and created for my lifestyle, first and foremost.

-I always feel so proud that so many others also feel they want to stay away in them too.
+I always feel so proud that so many others also feel they want to stay away from them too.
 I am just lucky so many others love what I have created.
 So time out for me this year.
 Then, who knows?
 As something always lands on my lap without really thinking about it too much.
 My mind never stops thinking, so to be honest, it could be anything.
 I am always planning, thinking and creating and working on the next new ideas.